Ecosystems: The emergence of value

 Interestingly these digital sales channels do bring new challenges to treasury, finance and business leaders.
 Treasurers and finance managers have different banking needs to support direct-to-consumer (D2C) models than previous – or, more likely, parallel – business-to-business (B2B) models.
 In our recent survey done during a Citi webinar, 8 May 2020 - ‘Winning the race for digital sales in the new normal’, corporates shared that over 47% face issues of availability of collection channels as well as reconciliation.
 This includes high cost of fees linked to collection as well as accessibility of data.

-Companies going D2C or businessto- consumer (B2C) in Asia face the problem of dealing with cash, especially in the segments of premium consumer staples, beverage, fashion and luxury goods.
+Companies going D2C or business-tobusiness (B2B) in Asia face the problem of dealing with cash, especially in the segments of premium consumer staples, beverage, fashion and luxury goods.
 If you look at markets like Singapore or Hong Kong, credit card usage is common, leading to extra cost in associated fees.

 Citi has been investing into future technologies leveraging instant payment rails across Asia and a multitude of fintech partnerships to ensure that clients have access to best-in-class collections options, data analytics, reconciliation tools whilst facilitating a seamless user experience for purchase, refunds and customer service.
-We are live in 11 markets already to facilitate instant, cost efficient and secure fulfilment.
+We are live in 11 markets with instant payments capability to facilitate instant, costefficient and secure payments.
 We offer these services through industry-standard QR option for tokenization for instant reconciliation.
 Adoption during the current crisis has been phenomenal and has helped clients get started for their digital journey within a couple of hours.
 Companies who want to accelerate their online strategy will be evaluating best practices and players in the local markets of choice which will influence time to market and cost of delivery.
 It will be important to choose select providers who offer a standardized user experience across as many markets as possible to expedite availability.

 ‘Within the B2C space, retail companies especially beauty, hospitality and lifestyle providers are moving fast towards offering subscription services models.’